-James Morrison has over 35 years of civil engineering experience.
+James Morrison is Vice President, Engineering Chief for STV Inc, and has 40 years of civil engineering experience.
 His career has covered a broad spectrum of large and complex underground and heavy construction working on bridges, dams, hydroelectric generating plants, highways, deep excavations, transportation, and water/sewer tunneling projects.
 He has participated on some of the largest tunneling projects in North America.
-James has written numerous technical papers and served as a President for Deep Foundations Institute and Cleveland Section of ASCE.
+James has written numerous technical papers and served as a President for Deep Foundations Institute and both Cleveland OH Section and NW Michigan Branch of ASCE.
 Throughout his career, he has been recognized by his peers for his exceptional contributions to the industry.

 Drill Tech Drilling & Shoring, Inc.

 In 2018 Bob Stier joined Drill Tech Drilling & Shoring, Inc (DTDS) and brought with him with over 35 years of tunneling and underground experience, to oversee Drill Tech’s Eastern Region.
 DTDS is a leader in Specialty Geotechnical Construction Industry and performs tunneling operations throughout the United States.
 In the three years Bob has been a part of DTDS he helped procure tunnel projects on both the West Coast and Eastern United States and has procured and managed Drill Techs first foundation projects in the eastern region.
 Under his guidance Drill Tech procured their largest GC Design-Build Contract for National Parks Service and he is currently managing the project.